 Visual Director for US Anthropologie for 8 years, she was inspired by the beauty and possibilities in reclaimed objects from Europe.
-Now based in Amsterdam, Oschmann endeavours to preserve natural charm, reveal new use and create bespoke designs from overlooked paintings, furniture and finds.
+Now based in Amsterdam, Oschmann endeavours to preserve natural charm, reveal new use and create upcycled furniture and bespoke designs made from overlooked paintings and flea market finds.

 What was your background before setting up Swarm?

 Most of my work experience has been in display and merchandising.
 I worked for several small specialty shops and then Conran-Habitat in the US.
 My last “real” job was for Anthropologie.
 When I started out as visual manager in Seattle, WA the company had just 10 stores.
 Towards the end I was Visual Director, based in their home office in Philadelphia, PA.
 Great experience and one of my best customers!

 What was the first thing you ever made from reclaimed materials?